micahbaldonado/micahbaldonado/README.md

 ### 📚 Relevant Coursework

 **Previous Semester:**
 - Machine Learning and Artificial Intelligence for Engineers (24-787).
-Grade Received: A.
+Grade Received: A
 - Systems and Tool Chains for AI Engineers (14-763).
-Grade Received: A.
+Grade Received: A
 - Introduction to Neural Engineering (42-630).
-Grade Received: A.
+Grade Received: A

 **Current Semester:**
 - [Introduction to Deep Learning](https://18-786.github.io/) (18-786)